White houses with tile roofs, Cusco, Peru

 We learnt so much from chef and teacher Jesus at Cusco Culinary!

-If you’ve come to Cusco prepare to get your party on.
-With so many backpacker’s pouring in and out all of the time, you will find something going on every single night of the week!
-Some of the best places in town include Nortons, Mama Africa, Mythology, The Muse, and Siete Angelitos.
+If you’ve come to Cusco, prepare to get your party on.
+With so many backpackers pouring in and out all the time, you will find something going on every single night of the week!
+Some of the best places in town include Wild Rover, Loki, Mythology, The Muse, and Siete Angelitos.

 Whitewater rafting trips are available in the nearby Sacred Valley.
 Group trips are a fun way to meet others in the city and most groups will end the day with a slideshow of the best photos from the trip at one of Cusco’s many bars!